-(3) The figures for the years ended March 31, 2020 and 2021 include the revenue of Takeda Consumer Healthcare Company Limited, which was divested on March 31, 2021.
+(3) The figure for the year ended March 31, 2021 include the revenue of Takeda Consumer Healthcare Company Limited, which was divested on March 31, 2021.
 The figure for the year ended March 31, 2022 includes the 133,043 million JPY selling price on sales of four diabetes products (NESINA, LIOVEL, INISYNC and ZAFATEK) in Japan to Teijin Pharma Limited recorded as revenue.
 As Takeda transferred only the assets, marketing rights and, eventually, marketing authorization associated with the pharmaceutical products which do not entail transfer of employees or associated contracts, Takeda applied IFRS 15 to the transaction and recorded the selling price in revenue.